 - AJAX submission.
 Forms submit without page reloads.
 Users get instant feedback.

 - Spam protection.
-Four built-in methods: honeypot fields, Math CAPTCHA, Google reCAPTCHA v3, and Cloudflare Turnstile.
-Akismet integration if the plugin is active.
+Five built-in methods: honeypot fields, Math CAPTCHA, Google reCAPTCHA v3, hCaptcha, and Cloudflare Turnstile.
+Akismet integration kicks in automatically if that plugin is active.

 - Email notifications.
 Send notification emails on submission.
 Auto-responders for confirmation emails.
 Full email logging with delivery status tracking.